reedx8/Sales-Web-Scrap/README.md

         - **Windows users only**: Create a new Notepad file, add credentials to file, _file -> save_, save as type: All Files, and name it _'.env'_ (no quotes).
     - `google_api_cred.json` file
 5. Edit `sheet.py` with your own path to `google_api_cred.json`
-6. Run the following in terminal: `python3 scrap.py`
+6. To run program: `python3 scrap.py`
     - Use `python3`, `python`, or `py` depending on your installation setup of python
     - Refrain from closing terminal or resizing browser window while program is running.